 The Yiwu Trade Fair

-The Yiwu Trade Fair is a permanent fair and is targeted to small buyers from all over the world.
+The Yiwu Trade Fair is a permanent fair that targets small business buyers from all over the world.
 It’s generally less expensive than the Canton Fair, but with less variety as well.

 Businesses in China often attribute their success to having good guanxi.

 Guanxi is a two-way relationship in which one relates oneself to others in a hierarchical manner, maintaining social and economic order.
 It does not end at a favor for a favor, but instead emphasizes ongoing mutual obligation, reciprocity, and trust.

 Mianzi, or public face, is a central part of business culture.
 The concept of face carries more weight in China than it does in the US because of the hierarchical nature of Chinese society.
 Having face means having the respect of others which can also be a person’s dignity.

 As in the US, you can lose face in China.
 The most common way to lose face is to be criticized in front of others.
 This can be a form of humiliation.
 If you are the person criticizing, you could be destroying your face as well.
 It can not only destroy any business opportunities with that person but also your relationship.
 Never share your negative opinions of a person in front of others, it’s extremely disrespectful.

 In general, Chinese communication is more subtle than US business culture.
 For example, it’s rude to say “no” outright.
 Saying no could potentially embarrass the person you’re saying it to, which would mean they would lose face.
 A more polite alternative is to delay the answer, by saying, for example, “perhaps we can come back to that.”